20 Large-leafed Indoor Plants that Make a Bold Statement in any Space

 Height: 9 ft

-Codiaeum variegatum grows best in bright light with some direct morning or evening sunlight, warm and humid conditions and consistently moist, rich, well-drained soil coupled with regular feeding during the growing season.
-Read more on how to grow and care for Croton Plant.
+Codiaeum variegatum requires bright light with some sunlight, average warmth and humidity and consistently moist, rich, well-drained soil coupled with regular feeding in the growing season.
+Read more on how to grow and care for Croton Plants.

 15. Ponytail Palm